srcspider/prototyping/INSTALL.md

 edit this.sublime-project
 ```

-Where `edit` is your command line alias/link for sublime's executable.
+Where `edit` is your command line alias/link for sublime's executable (2.x
+and 3.x have been tested and known to work).

 This will open the project with files sorted, irrelevant files hidden and
 various other goodies such as project tab settings, build systems, ruler